adamhadani/logtools/PYTHON3-ADDITIONS.md

 ## Intent

-The idea was to make the package more usable in my own context, which concerns Linux/Ubuntu produced logs.
+The idea was to make the package more usable in my own context, which concerns Linux/Ubuntu or Docker produced logs.

 Other aspects:
  - emphasis on `fr_FR.UTF-8` locale
  - most logs are in `RSYSLOG_TraditionalFileFormat`
+ - found `logjoin` interesting, but running under `Mysql 8.0` which requires an up to date version of the DB interface `SQLAlchemy`.
+   This prompted removal of `SQLSoup` and move to current version of `SQLAlchemy`, with interest on the ORM.

-### Added functionality
+## Added functionality

-1. added CLI flags to customize the level of logging; not customizable from ~/.logtoolsrc (propagates slowly to various entries)
+1. added CLI flags to customize the level of logging; not customizable from ~/.logtoolsrc (implementation propagates slowly to various entries)
     - adds flags `-s` (symbolic designation like ̀-s DEBUG`)  `-n` (numerical like `-n 10`)

-2. Added RFC 5424 parser `SyslogRFC5424`, here ̀-f`supports symbolic field selection.
+1. Added RFC 5424 parser `SyslogRFC5424`, here ̀-f`supports symbolic field selection.
    This addition makes use of package `syslog_rfc5424_parser` from https://github.com/EasyPost/syslog-rfc5424-parser.